Prime Minister of New Zealand: Party leadership

-Premiers were initially supported by loose factions based on personal interests, and their governments were fleeting.
+Premiers were initially supported by unorganised factions based on personal interests, and their governments were short-lived.
 The political position of the premier was enhanced by the development of modern political parties.
 Premier John Ballance organised the first formal party in New Zealand, the Liberal Party, forming the Liberal Government in 1891.
 There was little real parliamentary opposition until 1909, when William Massey organised his conservative faction to form the Reform Party.
 Thereafter political power centred on parties and their leaders.
 (Subsequent governments were led by prime ministers from the Reform, United, Labour and National parties.)
 Although not every government would have a large majority, the party system and tight control of party members by whips helped heads of government to direct the passage of legislation in the House of Representatives.
 In 1893, the premier gained the ability to restrict the term of appointments to the Legislative Council.

-The title of "prime minister" was used by Richard Seddon after 1901, following New Zealand's self-exclusion from the Federation of Australia.
+After 1900, Richard Seddon, the incumbent head of government, used the title of "prime minister".
+The change of title was reflected in the New Zealand Official Yearbook of that year.
 Seddon's immediate successor, William Hall-Jones, was the first to be sworn in as "prime minister", in 1906.

-The expanding power of the prime minister was kept in check by the need to build consensus with other leading members of Cabinet and of the governing party, including those who represented various ideological wings of the party.
+The expanding power of the prime minister was kept in check by the need to build consensus with other leading members of the Cabinet and of the governing party, including those who represented various ideological wings of the party.
 Other institutions, including Parliament itself and the wider state bureaucracy, also acted as limits on prime ministerial power; in 1912 Thomas Mackenzie was the last prime minister to lose power through an unsuccessful confidence motion in the House of Representatives.